tzz89/pyspark_ml/README.md

 ## Sentiment Analysis using Pyspark
 In this repository, I will be using performing sentitment analysis using pyspark.
-The result will be tracked using mlflow using different algorithms like Logistic Regression and RandomForest
+The result will be tracked using mlflow using different algorithms like Logistic Regression and RandomForest.
+The best result achieved is 0.83 AUROC.
+Pretty good!

 ## Data
 - I will be using Sentiment140 from standford http://help.sentiment140.com/for-students/